kibook/s1kd-tools/s1kd-instance/README.md

 Remove unused applicability annotations but not statements.

 -C &lt;comment&gt;
-Add an XML comment to the top of the instance.
+Add an XML comment to an instance.
 Useful as another way of identifying a module as an instance aside from the source address or extended code, or giving additional information about a particular instance.
+By default, the comment is inserted at the top of the document, but this can be customized with the -X option.

 -c &lt;dmc&gt;
 Specify a new data module code (DMC) or publication module code (PMC) for the instance.